 What Are Your Vacation Policies?

-- Each unit at the hospital has a vacation calendar based on staff seniority.
+- Each unit at has a vacation calendar based on staff seniority.

 - A predetermined maximum number of staff are allowed to be approved for vacation days at any given time.

 - Holidays are split evenly across the department.
-When a new hire joins the organization, it’s determined which holiday schedule they would follow.
+When a new hire joins the organization, it’s determined which holiday schedule they will follow.

 - Most units have floating protocols to account for unplanned absences.
 The unit that is staffed the best would be expected to float staff to that area.

 Plan Ahead for Shift Coverage